vincentjzy/OpenCorr/7_Software_with_GUI.md

-You may also shift to single view for convenience to set DIC parameters, as shown in Figure 7.2.
-A yellow rectangle appear in the center of window once the box of "Show subset" is checked.
-Then, you can change its size to see if there is a unique speckle pattern within it.
+We can also shift to single view for convenience to set DIC parameters, as shown in Figure 7.2.
+A yellow rectangle appears in the center of window once the box of "Show subset" is checked.
+Then, we can change its size to see if there is a unique speckle pattern within it.

 ![image](./img/gui_dic_2d_2.png)